kklash/fetch/README.md

 # Fetch for Go!

 Inspired by the lightweight `node-fetch` package in Node.js, `fetch` is meant as a light utility for fetching and parsing web pages, especially for JSON based REST API's.

+Its two primary functions are `GetJson` and `PostJson` which accept and return Json data using https://github.com/bitly/go-simplejson

 Example usage:

 ```
 package main